Internet Banking Options

 CNB Participates in Independoplis

-Enid, Oklahoma May 31, 2012—Aging out of the foster care system can be a frightening and daunting task, especially if the life skills necessary for independent living have not been developed.
+ENID, Okla. - May 15, 2013 — Aging out of the foster care system can be a frightening and daunting task, especially if the life skills necessary for independent living have not been developed.
 That includes opening a checking or savings account and being able to balance a check register.
 Recognizing how difficult it is to navigate life without this valuable information, Central National Bank participated at the state-wide life skills simulation, Independoplis, to help area youth more easily transition into adulthood.
 CNB’s focus was educating attendees on identity theft and protecting yourself against fraud.

-The event, held at the Cherokee Strip Conference Center in Enid, is an initiative of the University of Oklahoma Outreach National Resource Center for Youth Services.
-Their mission is “Enhancing the quality of life of our nation’s youth and their families by improving the effectiveness of human services.”
+The event is an initiative of the University of Oklahoma Outreach National Resource Center for Youth Services.
+For more than 25 years, the mission of NRCYS has been “Enhancing the quality of life of our nation’s youth and their families by improving the effectiveness of human services.”

 Independopolis is a life skills simulation for youth, ages 16-18, in OKDHS foster care.
 It is designed as a practice event in which youth show up with their personal independent living plan and work towards independence.
 In the afternoon, participants played a game of Resource Fair Bingo, where they visited community resource exhibits and completed challenges.
 They goal of Independopolis is to provide opportunities for new life skill experiences and create new connections with community resources that youth may not otherwise have until they’re on their own.

-Independoplois was conducted in five locations across Oklahoma.
-The Enid event incorporated all of the Seven Key Elements of the curriculum into an interactive, hands-on simulation.
+Independoplis was conducted in five locations across Oklahoma.
+CNB participated in events in Tulsa, on April 30th and Enid, on May 15th, which incorporated all of the Seven Key Elements of the curriculum into an interactive, hands-on simulation.
 The key elements included: essential documents, education, employment, health, housing, life skills, and permanent connections.
 Youth were able to complete applications for checking accounts, apply to higher education, interview for jobs, fill out a rental application, and secure housing.

 About Central National Bank